lincerely/QuickLookAzpainter/README.md

 Quicklook preview generator for Azpainter data.

-Currently only support `APD` version 4.
+Currently support `APD` version 3 and 4.

 This program generates preview by extracting the embedded single picture image from the APD.
 This embedding should be enabled by default.